lbozhilova/lbozhilova.github.io/_posts/2022-09-30-bcl2l13-preprint.md

 ## So what did we find?

 Above I implied we would be comparing knockout pups to controls, which is not quite right.
 Instead of comparing the pups, what we wanted to compare were the mother-to-pup changes.
 We know control pups have on average lower heteroplasmy than their mothers.
 We wanted to know whether the same change is observed for the knockout mice.
-To do this we worked with a quantity called normalised heteroplasmy shift ([Burgstaller _et al., 2018](https://www.nature.com/articles/s41467-018-04797-2)):
+To do this we worked with a quantity called normalised heteroplasmy shift ([Burgstaller _et al._, 2018](https://www.nature.com/articles/s41467-018-04797-2)):

 $$nH = logit(H_{pup}) - logit(H_{mother})$$.